PostgREST/postgrest/docs/how-tos/sql-user-management-using-postgres-users-and-passwords.rst

     token text
   );

-  -- if you are not using psql, you need to replace :dbname with the current database's name.
+  -- if you are not using psql, you need to replace :DBNAME with the current database's name.
   ALTER DATABASE :DBNAME SET "app.jwt_secret" to 'reallyreallyreallyreallyverysafe';